mr-rithish/DDS-NET/README.md

 ## 💌Contact Me

 If for any reason you have problems, suggestions, questions ect.
-Feel free to contact my discord etherawaits for anything you need.
+Feel free to contact my discord etherawaits or my email <brettwilliams343@gmail.com> for anything you need.
 I also love to see what people create with it.

 ## 📄Credits